12 Ways to Avoid Depression This Holiday Season

 Though isolating yourself during tough times may feel like the safest option, closing yourself off from the world can further aggravate your problems.
-Resist the urge to shut out the individuals who can offer you encouragement and support – friends, family and trusted community or religious leaders.
-Having a strong community means that support is just a phone call, email or visit away.
+Resist the urge to shut out the individuals who can offer you encouragement and support—friends, family, and trusted community or religious leaders.
 Spending time in a positive community of like-minded people is a wonderful way to boost your bliss hormones, such as oxytocin.

 Don’t abandon your daily healthy habits.
 Refuse to let the holidays become an excuse to put your diet on hold until the New Year.
-This kind of binge mentality has made December 25th the day of the year with the highest number of hospital admissions for heart attacks.
-Though it’s common to have that second helping of stuffing or extra slice of pie during the holidays, don’t lose sight of your nutrition plan.
-Your heart, and life, may depend on it.
+This kind of binge mentality has contributed to a 37% increased risk for a heart attack on Christmas Eve, according to research in the British Medical Journal.
+Though it’s common to have that second helping of stuffing or an extra slice of pie during the holidays, don’t lose sight of your nutrition plan.
+Your heart and life may depend on it.

-To avoid a snack attack at a holiday party, bring along healthy snacks when food options are limited.
+To avoid overeating at holiday parties, bring a few healthy snacks with you.
 Emergency rations can be a lifesaver in the case of cravings brought on by low blood sugar.
-Examples of healthy snacks are: sugar free dried fruits (raisins, cranberries and cherries), vegetables (baby carrots, celery and snap peas), nuts (almonds and pecans).
-Lean protein, raw spinach and walnuts contain bliss-enhancing nutrients, which can elevate your mood and help stave off hunger until your next healthy meal.
+Brain healthy snacks include sugar-free dried fruits (blueberries or goji berries), raw vegetables (baby carrots, celery, or snap peas), nuts (almonds or walnuts).
+These good-for-you foods contain bliss-enhancing nutrients, which can elevate your mood and help stave off hunger until your next healthy meal.